fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 Control points are similar to
 [feature flags](https://en.wikipedia.org/wiki/Feature_toggle).
 They identify the location in the code or data plane (web servers, service meshes, API gateways, etc.) where flow control decisions are applied.
-They are defined by developers using the SDKs or configured when integrating with API Gateways or Service Meshes.
+They're defined by developers using the SDKs or configured when integrating with API Gateways or Service Meshes.